alin-mihalcea/capstone-project/README.md

 ## Analysis Summary

-The total number or rides in 2022 is 4.4 million, annual members having a 60% share, and the casual riders a 40% share.
+The total number of rides in 2022 is 4.4 million, with annual members having a 60% share, and casual riders a 40% share.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz01_doughnut_rides_customer_type.png"
 width=40% height=40%>

+The average ride time represents a significant difference since the level for casual riders is double compared to the annual members.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz02_bar_average_ride_time.png"
 width=40% height=40%>

+Another significant difference is revealed in the analysis of the number of rides per day of the week.

+The peak for annual members is between Tuesday and Thursday, and the low is on Sunday.

+The peak for casual riders is during the weekend, with the work week at significantly lower levels.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz03_bar_weekdays.png"
 width=60% height=60%>

+Further exploring the previous finding, this difference is better revealed after determining the average daily rides for the weekend compared to the workweek, for each customer type.

+The average daily rides for annual members are lower during the weekend and the opposite for casual riders.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz04_bar_weekend_workweek.png"
 width=40% height=40%>

+The analysis of the number of rides for each month shows a peak during the summer and a low during the winter.
+This applies to both annual members and casual riders.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz05_bar_months.png"
 width=50% height=50%>

+The overall trend regarding months and days of the week can be also noticed in this heat map chart.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz06_heat_map.png "
 width=100% height=100%>

+Regarding the preferred type of bikes, both customer types prefer the classic bike, but at a higher rate for the annual members.

 <img src="https://github.com/alin-mihalcea/google-data-analytics-capstone-project/blob/main/viz07_bar_bike_type.png"
 width=40% height=40%>